Intro-CS-App-Dev-and-Deploy/3x3-Home-Screen/README.md

 # To Include

 Progressions of practice
-- Case Study, including rectangle and narrative
+- Case Study, including rectangle and narrative (this will be handed in, must have all planning on it, including research and reference to all text and images)
 - New Repo and Processing.pde
 - OS Level Start Button by locating example:
 - Splash Screen and "Start Again" Button by locating example:
+- Setup background image with tint()
 - Quit BUtton by locating example, including text and image (i.e. Chocolate Chip Cookies):
 - Display Orientation by copying Hello World example:
 - Draw Rectangles and introduce FOR through Population